WebAssembly/design/AstSemantics.md

 for one restriction: one can't jump into the middle of a loop from outside it.
 This restriction ensures the well-structured property discussed below.

-`tableswitch` instructions have a zero-based array of labels, a label index, a "default" label, an index operand, and a list of `case` nodes.
+`tableswitch` instructions have a zero-based array of labels, a "default" label, an index operand, and a list of `case` nodes.
 A `tableswitch` selects which label to branch to by looking up the index value in the label array, and transferring control to that label.
 If the index is out of bounds, it transfers control to the "default" label.